Planning to build a home is the easiest time to get the design right, and perfectly unique to you.

 Baths have come a long way in the past few decades.
-As anyone who has lived in a 1970’s ‘renovator’s delight’ can probably tell you.
-Gone are the days of shallow, half-sized, or pastel pink bathtubs.
+As anyone who has lived in a 1970’s ‘renovator’s delight’ can probably tell you, gone are the days of shallow, half-sized, or pastel pink bathtubs.
 The range of shapes, materials and types of baths available today has something to suit almost every style and function.

 Just as baths have evolved over the years, so have the bathrooms themselves.
-We can thank TV shows such as The Block and House Rules as well as websites like Pinterest.
-For bringing the beautifully aesthetic wet room concept out of the mansions of the rich and famous.
-And into the homes of everyday Australians.
+We can thank TV shows such as The Block and House Rules as well as websites like Pinterest, for bringing the beautifully aesthetic wet room concept out of the mansions of the rich and famous and into the homes of everyday Australians.

 There is nothing quite like slipping into a nice warm bubble bath after a long stressful day.
-Whether it’s mental or physical stress the benefits of a bath are the same.
-If this is a luxury that you can’t go without.
-We recommend allowing enough room for an 1800mm bath.
-Which will comfortably fit an above average height adult, or even a couple.
+Whether it’s mental or physical stress, the benefits of a bath are the same.
+If this is a luxury that you can’t go without, we recommend allowing enough room for an 1800mm bath, which will comfortably fit an above-average height adult or even a couple.

-If your main motivation to include a bath in your home is for this reason.
-Then the size of your bath shouldn’t be too big of an issue.
+As most parents will know, anything to make the night routine that little bit easier is worth its weight in gold.
+Bubble baths are a fun and efficient way to entertain your kids while getting them clean at the same time.
+If this is your main motivation to include a bath in your home, then the size of your bath shouldn’t be an issue.
 Most common bath sizes range from 1400mm to 1675mm.
 Anything within this range will be adequate, and by going smaller you will free up floor space.
 Our team prefer a free-standing bath over an inset bath.
-As they tend to be deeper and more comfortable for the parent to lean over than a tiled hob.
+These tend to be deeper and more comfortable for the parent to lean over than a tiled hob.